ICRAR/RASVAMT/doc/README.txt

 	-create_db.py		: Creates main database for application

-iii.
+iv.
 How to run the application

 To run, double click gunicorn_start.
 For installation instructions, refer to install.txt.